 - When, in the exercise of reasonable diligence, the wrongful act should have been discovered.12

 Injured by unfair competition in California?
 Call us…

 If you or your business was harmed by unfair competition, we invite you to contact us for a free consultation.

-Call us at (855) JUSTICE or complete the form on this page to discuss your case with an experienced California personal injury lawyer.
+Call us at (855) LAWFIRM or complete the form on this page to discuss your case with an experienced California personal injury lawyer.